Mohaned5/Pacman/README.md

 # Pacman
-Welcome to the classic action game – Pacman!
+Welcome to the classic action game utilising PyGame – Pacman!
 Navigate Pacman through a maze, gobble up pellets, avoid ghosts, and strive for a high score.
 This version includes a protagonist, antagonists, pellets, power pellets, and all the excitement of the original Pacman.

 ## Game Features